gokr/spry/README.md

  Later on more and more of Ni will reflect so they will probably end up being set up in Ni, as well as implementable in Ni.

-* Fundamental values now are: nil, int64, float64, string, bool
+* Fundamental values now are: nil, int, float, string, bool

 * true, false and nil are singleton nodes in the Interpreter

-* The Parser is a very simple recursive descent parser using the normal Nim object variant for the AST Nodes.
+* The Parser is a very simple recursive descent parser using objects for AST Nodes.
 Before parsing words and blocks it tries to parse using all registered value parsers in order.
+This makes it very easy to add literals.

 * Curly braces are not used for multiline string literals.
-Instead they are meant to create Contexts (similar to a Nim object).
+Exactly what to use them for I am undecided.

-* There is only one style of function and its a closure.
+* There are two kinds of functions, builtins in Nim or funcs created from blocks in Rebol style, that are closures.

 * Comments use # instead of ;